 Note: Pre-Nursing Majors may be able to apply for the BSN Nursing major (at Resurrection University-ResU) if they complete the CUC courses (and GPA requirements) for the BSN Nursing major by the spring term of their sophomore year.
 Students completing the BSN CUC courses after the spring term of their sophomore year may submit a delayed application to ResU.

-Pre-Occupational Therapy Major - B.A. - 52 hours (128 Program)
+Health Sciences: Pre-Occupational Therapy Major - B.A.
+52 hours (128 Program) Seminar (3 hours)